iceberg988/iceberg988.github.io/_includes/about/en.md

 * Share the helpful resources and handy tools
 * Note personal growth and thoughts from daily work

-I would be glad if you find anyting useful.
+I would be glad if you find anything useful.

 ### I enjoy learning new technology and the following the tech track in past years.